coyotespike/coyotespike.github.io/_posts/2016-08-07-VotingOurEgos.md

 voting system imposes minority rule, *and* it *inevitably*, *unavoidably*, leads to a two-party system.

-We as individuals vote not just on what we want, but strategically, based on how we think others will vote.
+We as individuals vote based not just on what we want, but strategically, based on how we think others will vote.
 Voting for a third-party candidate hands more power to your furthest ideological opponents.
 "Don't throw your vote away," people say, and they're not completely wrong.

 In fact, a third-party vote is *worse* than just thrown away.
 Voting for the candidate closest to your preferences helps ensure the outcome farthest from your preferences!
 Think Ralph Nader voters - they probably didn't like Al Gore, but they really, really didn't like Dubya.

 In fact, the Republican party would have been smart to fund Ralph Nader (though I'm not aware of any evidence that they did), and that's true in general.
+In a close election, you'd do well to fund your opponent's closest ideological challenger.

 (At this point, Clay Shirky comes in the room to argue that Ralph Nader didn't teach the Democrats a lesson - their platform remained unchanged following his